Beenyaa/chatgpt-reprompt/README.md

  1. Install the RePrompt extension for your preferred browser (Google Chrome, Mozilla Firefox, or The Browser Company Arc).
- 2. Open ChatGPT and click on the RePrompt icon in your browser toolbar.
+ 2. Open ChatGPT.
- 3. In the RePrompt parameter manager, create a new parameter by clicking the "Add Parameter" button.
+ 3. In the RePrompt parameter manager, create a new parameter by typing in either the "KEY" or "VALUE" fields.
  4. Give your parameter a name and a default value.
  5. In your prompt, reference the parameter by adding double curly brackets around the parameter name, like `{{parameter_name}}`.